Brain Age: Train Your Brain in Minutes a Day!: Scientific effectiveness

 Many neurologists recommend the game for prevention of dementia or Alzheimer's disease.
 Nintendo of America has refused to support any scientific claims to the benefits of the game, stressing that they are in the entertainment business.

 One study involved 600 Scottish students with one group of students who played twenty minutes of "Brain Age" before class daily for nine weeks and a control group that studied regularly.
 The students were tested at the beginning and end of the study.
 In the end, the group that played Brain Age improved test scores by 50%.
 The time to complete the tests in the Brain Age group dropped by five minutes, and this improvement doubled that of the control group.

 Another study involving 67 ten-year-olds found no evidence to support claims that Brain Age improves cognitive function better than other means of training one's brain.
 However, the game states that the best indications of brain age are when the user is at least twenty years of age.
 Professor of cognitive psychology Alain Lieury at the University of Rennes, France said: "The Nintendo DS is a technological jewel.
 As a game it's fine.
 But it is charlatanism to claim that it is a scientific test".
 Helping children with homework, reading, playing Scrabble or Sudoku, or watching documentaries, matched or beat the benefits of Brain Age.
 The children were split into four groups.
 The first two completed a seven-week memory course on a Nintendo DS, the third did puzzles with pencils and paper, and the fourth went to school as normal.
 Researchers found that children playing Brain Age failed to show any significant improvement in memory tests.
 They did do 19% better in mathematics but so did the pencil-and-paper group, and the fourth group did 18% better.
 In memorization, the pencil-and-paper group had a 33% improvement, while the Brain Age group performed 17% worse.
 In logic tests, the Brain Age group had a 10% improvement as did the pencil-and-paper group.
 The children who had no training improved 20%.

 It has also been stated that the same effects of "keeping the brain sharp" can be achieved by either playing Sudoku, Tetris or talking with friends.

 A study conducted between March and August 2010 in Sendai city, Miyagi prefecture, Japan, assessed the impact of the brain training game on the elderly, using a double blinded intervention.
 Results showed that playing Brain Age for 4 weeks could lead to improved cognitive functions (executive functions and processing speed) in the elderly.

+In a review examining cognitive training programs, a research team led by Daniel J. Simmons found that Nintendo do not cite any scientific literature when describing the touted benefits of Brain Age and its sequels, and that experimental attempts at verifying Kawashima's claims provided mixed results with small effect sizes.